shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 <br>
 <br>

 The VQ-VAE model consists of an encoder, decoder and an added vector quantisation layer.
 The encoder network parameterises the distribution of the data to convert it to an encoding vector, with each dimension a learned attribute of the data<sup>[5]</sup>.
 The vector quantiser then discretises this encoding vector from continuous to produce a discrete latent representation.
 The decoder then reconstructs the data from the discrete latent representation.
 The vector quantiser is trained to minimise the distance between the input and output of the encoder and decoder, and the encoder and decoder are trained to minimise the distance between the input and output of the vector quantiser<sup>[1]</sup>.

-The loss function for training the VQVAE is comprised of the embedding loss and reconstruction loss.
+The loss function for training the VQVAE is the sum of the embedding loss and reconstruction loss.

 #### Prior
-The initial model for the VQ-VAE employed an autoregressive encoder via a PixelCNN for the generation of images.
-The generative model used as the prior is a generative adversarial network, or simply GAN/DCGAN, which can be used to take the encoded indices from the VQ-VAE to generate images based on the discrete space representation of the codebook.
+A prior network in a VQVAE is used to model the prior distribution of the latent space, as the encoding vector otherwise may not be responsive to random noise.
+The initial model for the VQ-VAE employed an autoregressive encoder as the prior  via a PixelCNN for the generation of images, following the paper Neural Discrete Representation Learning<sup>[1]</sup>.
+However, this was substituted with a DCGAN due to familiarity.
+The generative adversarial network, or simply GAN/DCGAN, is used to take the encoded indices from the VQ-VAE to generate images based on the discrete space representation of the codebook.

 <img src="images/background/gan_architecture.png" alt="GAN Architecture" style="float: left; width: 100%;">
 <caption>